cantino/blog.andrewcantino.com/source/_posts/2012-06-10-on-lifesourcing.markdown

 ---
 layout: post
-title: "On Lifesourcing"
+title: "My experiences with personal outsourcing"
 date: 2012-06-10 16:42
 comments: true
 categories: [lifesourcing]
 ---
-Lifesourcing is the practice of modularizing and outsourcing parts of your life that you don't enjoy so that you can maximize the parts that you do.
+Over the last few years I've been experimenting with outsourcing.
+I've done this both for personal and business projects.
+In the personal domain, some people call this "lifesourcing": the practice of modularizing and outsourcing parts of your life that you don't enjoy so that you can maximize the parts that you do.
 It's outsourcing (with many of the same pros and cons), but for your personal life.

-A growing number of sites have popped up recently to facilitate lifesourcing, and while these sites aren't strictly needed- you can still find skilled people to help you on Craigslist, for example- they make lifesourcing even easier.
+A growing number of sites have popped up recently to facilitate lifesourcing, and while these sites aren't strictly needed- you can still find skilled people to help you on Craigslist, for example- they make this sort of outsourcing even easier.

-I'd like to talk about some tips and tricks, but first, let me list a few of the things that I have lifesourced and outsourced over the last couple of years.
+I'd like to talk about some tips and tricks, but first, let me list a few of the things that I have outsourced over the last couple of years.

-### Things I've lifesourced:
+### Personal Things

 * A carpenter on Craigslist designed and built a custom, adjustable standing desk for me.
 * My wife and I outsourced hand written, cursive wedding invitations on [TaskRabbit](http://taskrabbit.com/PAL/29828).
 (My mother-in-law preferred them to be hand written, my hand writing stinks, and my wife didn't have the time.)